czhengcs/JobFinder/README.md

 Browse and apply for jobs in Canada.

 ## Tech Stack
-- React
+- Frontend: React, React Router DOM
-- JavaScript
+- Language: JavaScript
-- CSS
+- Styling: CSS
+- Build Tool: Vite

 ## How to run:
 1. Clone this repository